What To Do After Your FirstLong Term Care Conversation

 Financial Advisors and Wealth Managers: Get to know the people that are helping manage your loved one(s) finances and retirement fund.
 Ask what financial resources are available and if they are currently being utilized in the best manner.
 Financial advisors, wealth managers, and accountants can help assess the situation and provide objective feedback.

 Continue the Conversation: As your loved ones get older, their priorities and lifestyles may change.
 You’ll want to have an open door and continue the conversation to reflect their wishes as they evolve.
+As a family, make an effort to involve spouses/partners, children, siblings, and even friends to make sure everyone is on the same page.

 Now that you’ve started this conversation, you can use future conversations to get to know your loved ones even better.
 It’s a great chance to learn more about their past, as well as their hopes for the future, making for a deeper and more rewarding relationship for all.